-Both antivirus and antispyware products detect threats primarily through signature-based analysis.
+Antivirus products detect threats primarily through signature-based analysis.
 To identify previously unknown threats, they also use heuristic techniques that examine activity for certain suspicious characteristics.
 The product vendors create and release additional signatures when new threats emerge, so that the products can detect them.

-Ways in which antivirus and antispyware software complements IDPSs include the following:
+Ways in which antivirus software complements IDPSs include the following:

-- IDPSs usually have limited malware and spyware detection capabilities (often only for the most common threats, such as widespread worms), so antivirus and antispyware software can detect many threats that IDPSs cannot. - NBA technology might identify that a worm is spreading based on unusual traffic flows, but it probably could not identify which worm it is.
-Antivirus software should be able to determine which worm it is, if the threat is not a new one for which the antivirus software does not yet have signatures. - Antivirus software, and to a lesser extent antispyware software, can take some load from IDPSs, such as having antivirus software identify instances of a particular worm and disabling the worm's signatures on the IDPS sensors.
+- IDPSs usually have limited malware detection capabilities (often only for the most common threats, such as widespread worms), so antivirus software can detect many threats that IDPSs cannot. - NBA technology might identify that a worm is spreading based on unusual traffic flows, but it probably could not identify which worm it is.
+Antivirus software should be able to determine which worm it is, if the threat is not a new one for which the antivirus software does not yet have signatures. - Antivirus software can take some load from IDPSs, such as having antivirus software identify instances of a particular worm and disabling the worm's signatures on the IDPS sensors.
 This is particularly important during a widespread malware infection, when IDPSs might become overwhelmed with worm alerts and other important events occurring at the same time might go unnoticed by IDPS users.

-Limitations of antivirus and antispyware software in the context of IDPS include the following:
+Limitations of antivirus software in the context of IDPS include the following:

-- Antivirus and antispyware software cannot detect threats other than malware and spyware. - Network-based IDPS and NBA software are often better able to recognize network service worms than antivirus software can because antivirus software often monitors only the most common application protocols.
-Also, antispyware software typically cannot detect network service worms.
-Network-based IDPS and NBA software can typically monitor any protocol. - For a new threat, antivirus and antispyware software often cannot recognize it until the vendor releases new signatures and updates are installed.
+■ Antivirus software cannot detect threats other than malware.

+- Network-based IDPS and NBA software are often better able to recognize network service worms than antivirus software can because antivirus software often monitors only the most common application protocols.
+Network-based IDPS and NBA software can typically monitor any protocol. - For a new threat, antivirus software often cannot recognize it until the vendor releases new signatures and updates are installed.
 In some cases, especially for threats with easily identifiable characteristics, an IDPS can detect the new threat during this window of time because IDPS administrators can write a custom signature for the IDPS.
-Antivirus and antispyware software typically do not permit administrators to write signatures.
+Antivirus software typically does not permit administrators to write signatures.
 Also, NBA software can often recognize new worms by their anomalous traffic patterns.